spok7/personal-website/content/authors/admin/_index.md

 <!-- 2.
 Relevant skills / experiences.
 Be specific, use technical language. -->
 <!-- 3.
 Strong Conclusion -->
 <!-- 4.
 Proofread and edit -->
+I am Spok, and I inspire people by making robots!

+When I got involved with my high school robotics team, I realized that robots are really cool!
+Since then, I've had the pleasure of sharing my passion as a lead of many tech groups and a teaching assistant at the University of Toronto, and later, while starting the campus' very own robotics club.
+In my later studies, I have become very excited about machine learning as well, and I am constantly looking for problems that would benefit from the intersection of these two fields.